KDE/documentation-docs-kdenlive-org/troubleshooting/windows_issues.rst

 Most probably you got a major Win10 update (i.e 1809).
 If so you have to update all drivers for audio and video.

-Intel driver can be updated with this updater: https://downloadcenter.intel.com/en/download/28425/Intel-Driver-Support-Assistant.
+Intel driver can be updated with this updater: `Intel updater <https://downloadcenter.intel.com/en/download/28425/Intel-Driver-Support-Assistant>`_.

 "Clip is invalid, will be removed"